Iran votes for new president, Khamenei slams U.S. doubts

 With authorities estimating a turnout of over 70 percent, final results are unlikely to be announced until Saturday.

-World powers in talks with Iran over its nuclear programme are looking for any signs of a recalibration of its negotiating stance after eight years of intransigence.
+World powers in talks with Iran over its nuclear program are looking for any signs of a recalibration of its negotiating stance after eight years of intransigence.

 Voting in the capital Tehran, Khamenei called on Iranians to vote in large numbers and derided Western misgivings about the credibility of the vote.